 Given its intended use is to transport people in comfort, of course this type of Sprinter comes with not just a lot of seats but amenities and fittings required for transporting all those people, such as windows all the way around the van, seat belt anchors, fittings in the floor for the rows of seats, air conditioning and lighting, etc etc.

-As a result of all these additions, there is a lot more work to prepare the van for conversion into a campervan, and there are some features that you cannot change – such as the full set of windows around the van.
+As a result of all these additions, there is a lot more work to prepare a passenger van for conversion into a campervan, and there are some features that you cannot change – such as the full set of windows around the van.

 For these reasons, the Passenger van Sprinters are not typically as popular as Cargo and Crew models when it comes to converting into campervans.